defeo/phishing-demo/README.md

 - Browser is old (e.g., IE 10);
 - Browser has never visited the website before;
-- Website does not activate STS: this is the case for linkedin.com (the redirect to https must not be in the browser's cache, however).
+- Website does not activate STS: this is a moving target (the redirect to https must not be in the browser's cache, however).

 To run the show, stop monitoring on the wireless interface